 Source: Double-Baked Butternut Squash

 This Double-Baked Butternut Squash by Maria Engbjerg is a tribute to the fall and is the perfect accessory for the Thanksgiving table.
-Serve them with beautiful salad – make a dinner that is healthy, beautiful, and filling!
+Serve them with a beautiful salad – make a dinner that is healthy, beautiful, and filling!
 This is a butternut squash recipe that gets twice as good for two laps in the oven!

 If you’re looking for a dish that’s big on flavor without all the hassle, then this Rosemary Roasted Butternut Squash by Philipp Ertl is for you.
 Butternut squash is roasted until tender with garlic and fresh rosemary, enhancing its flavors in all the best ways.
 It’s served with a chunky lentil and mushroom tomato sauce that’s as filling and as nourishing as it is delicious.
 This dish makes the perfect weeknight dinner, but it can also be used as a holiday side or main.